ddnexus/pagy/docs/how-to.md

     end
     ```

-2. by passing the variable to the pagy object, either using the `Pagy::VARS` hash or `Pagy.new` method or `pagy` controller method:
+2. by passing the variable to the Pagy object, either using the `Pagy::VARS` hash or `Pagy.new` method or `pagy` controller method:
     ```ruby
-    # all pagy instance will have the default
+    # all the Pagy instances will have the default
     Pagy::VARS[:item_path] = 'activerecord.models.product'

-    # or single pagy instance
+    # or single Pagy instance
     @pagy, @record = pagy(my_scope, item_path: 'activerecord.models.product' )
     ```

-**Notice**: The variables passed to a pagy object have the precedence over the variables returned by the `pagy_get_vars`.
+**Notice**: The variables passed to a Pagy object have the precedence over the variables returned by the `pagy_get_vars`.
 The fastest way is passing a literal string to the `pagy` method, the most convenient way is using `pagy_get_vars`.

 ## Handling Pagy::OutOfRangeError exception

-Pass an out of range `:page` number and pagy will raise a `Pagy::OutOfRangeError` exception, which you can rescue from and do what you think fits.
+Pass an out of range `:page` number and Pagy will raise a `Pagy::OutOfRangeError` exception, which you can rescue from and do what you think fits.
 You can rescue from the exception and render a not found page, or render a specific page number, or whatever.
 For example:

 ```ruby
 # in a controller